 Summer volunteers join the team in late June, and spend more than a week training and learning the ropes of this unique ministry at Hope Bay.
 You learn valuable skills and techniques related to your field of ministry here at Camp while enjoying team challenges, awesome games, out-trips around Pender Island, and in-depth Bible study.
 Most importantly, you are prepared for the summer, embraced into the family, and share your own creativity and journey.

 'In Safe Hands' is the youth and child protection policy set out by One Hope Canada.
 All volunteers are required to learn and stay current with this policy.
 Most receive this training during the Team Training week; those who cannot attend must complete the online training course.

 Throughout your time of service we seek to enable and encourage you in all of your duties.
 We are committed to helping you do the best job you possibly can.
 As a community that encourages and empowers one another it is our joy and our conviction to invest in our volunteers through sincere mentorship and genuine relationship.

 + + +

-The Volunteer Bursary Fund is a pool of finances to which anyone can donate.
+All summer positions are considered volunteer (non-paid) roles.
+We are so grateful for the time and energy that each invests, and we really couldn't do it without them.
+The Volunteer Bursary Fund is a small pool of finances to which anyone can donate.
 It is managed by HBBC, and at the end of the summer it is divided up and given as a bursary to each qualifying summer volunteer.

 We encourage community members and friends all across the country to give generously to this fund, because we know the value of your service here.